oegea/iManager/docs/memory.md

 * Toolbar
 * ItemCard
 * ItemsGrid
+* ItemsPager
+* Modal

 ## Basic logic and state management

-Although there were needed more visual components, at this point the implementation of logic-components started, starting by the implementation of the following components:

-* ItemCardHandler (which basically is a wrapper for the ItemCard component, and manages the state of favourite items)
+On this stage have been implemented all components that implement the application logic or interact with the application state, which are the following:

+* AppHandler
+* ItemCardHandler
+* ItemsPagerHandler
+* ModalHandler

 ## Data retrieving